-- The fluid assumed (based on records provided) to have leaked from the cable is a mixture of LAB and a mineral oil based cable fluid; - The geology beneath the site is assumed to comprise approximately 1.5 m of made ground underlain by clay up to a depth of 5 m bgl.
-Limestone bedrock is assumed to be present at a depth of approximately 5 m bgl; - Groundwater is assumed to be present at relatively shallow depths within the made ground; - It is assumed that the Grand Canal adjacent to the site is lined with an impermeable material such as clay, as was commonly used from the 1700s to early 20th Century to prevent leakage from the canal and thus loss of water level restricting navigation; - It is assumed that is no direct connection between the site and surface water bodies; - Other below ground utilities including mains water are assumed to be present in the vicinity of the site; and - It is assumed that industrial/commercial and residential buildings adjacent to the site have no basements.
+- The fluid assumed (based on records provided) to have leaked from the cable is a mixture of LAB and a mineral oil based cable fluid; - The geology beneath the site is assumed to comprise of engineered fill/made ground to a maximum depth of 5.0 m bgl, underlain by clay up to a depth of 7.5 m bgl.
+Limestone bedrock is reported as being variable across the area and present at a depth of approximately 6.5 8 m bgl; - Groundwater is assumed to be present at relatively shallow depths within the made ground; - It is assumed that the Grand Canal adjacent to the site is lined with an impermeable material such as clay, as was commonly used from the 1700s to early 20th Century to prevent leakage from the canal and thus loss of water level restricting navigation; - It is assumed that there is no direct connection between the site and the Grand Canal; - Other below ground utilities including mains water are assumed to be present in the vicinity of the site; and - It is assumed that industrial/commercial buildings adjacent to the site have no basements.